Find a little sparkle this holiday season!

 The city of Tigard invites you to enjoy festively lighted homes along the Avon Street’s Christmas Card Lane and memorable displays on homes along 87th Avenue, Millen Drive, Hamlet Street, Martha Street and Copper Creek Drive.
 Free cookie and cocoa when you register online.

-Drive through this light show at Gordon Faber Recreation Complex, over a half-mile.
+Drive through this free light show at Gordon Faber Recreation Complex, over a half-mile.

-When: Free reservation slots will open December 1, and will be released each week on Wednesday.
-Open December 9-31.
+When: Free reservation slots will open December 1.
+Open December 3-31.

 Where: Gordon Faber Recreation Complex, 4450 NE Century Blvd.